CarolCupas/carolcupaswebsite/_drafts/un-nuevo-comienzo.md

 A couple of years ago, I decided to give a twist to my day to day, therefore I looked for a job as a professor at university.
 To my surprise, my engineering degree was not enough, not even the master's degree in higher education that I had just obtained, besides that, I had to have a master's degree or a specialization in some branch of my professional area.

-Given that I completed all my studies in my country, I explored the options to study abroad.
-After two months, I received the call that changes everything, I got a scholarship to study a master degree in Big Data & BI in Madrid, What a thrill!
+Since I completed all my studies in my country, I explored the options to study abroad.
+After two months, I received the call that changed everything, I got a scholarship to study a master degree in Big Data & BI in Madrid, What a thrill!

-Is that how I quite my job, said goodbye to my family and friends and undertook my journey to Madrid along with my husband Marvin.
-It was in the aircraft seat where I finally had time to assimilate all the changes that bring to migrate from country so far away at home.
+That's how I quit my job, said goodbye to my family and friends, and undertook my journey to Madrid with my husband Marvin.
+But it was until we got on the aircraft seat to the Barajas airport that I finally had time to assimilate all the changes that came with migrating to a country so far from home.

-Despite of almost each year, I took vacations and visited many new places, moving to other continent for at least one year, it was too different, this involves start from scratch: friendships, foods, spots, idioms, in conclusion a new style of life.
+Despite almost each year, I took vacations and visited many new places, moving to other continent for at least one year, it was too different, this involves starting from scratch: friendships, foods, spots, idioms, in conclusion, a new style of life.

-Y fue así como renuncié a mi trabajo, me despedí de mi familia y amigos y emprendí el viaje a **Madrid** con mi esposo Marvin.
-Pero no fue hasta que subimos al avión rumbo al aeropuerto de Barajas, que logré tener tiempo para asimilar todos los cambios que conllevaba migrar a un país tan lejos de casa.

-A pesar de que casi todos los años, planeaba vacaciones y conocía muchos lugares, mudarme a otro continente por al menos un año, era muy distinto, significaba partir de cero: amistades, comida, casa, frases, en resumen un nuevo estilo de vida.

 ![](/images/CC ML Plaza mayor.jpg)